New Guide: Being Prepared in the Time of COVID-19

 - How to Talk About COVID-19 and Your Patients Wishes Regarding Serious Illness Care: Many clinicians are hesitant to ask about patients’ preferences if they get sick with COVID-19, yet the patients are often grateful for the conversation.
 This blog post talks about how to find the right words when navigating difficult conversations with patients – especially when you can’t be face-to-face.

-- Death, Grief, and Funerals in the COVID age: This white paper published by the Virtual Funeral Collective and the Global COVID-19 Relief Coalition contains strategies for helping people develop new rituals to honor those who die in the COVID-19 era.
+- Death, Grief, and Funerals in the COVID age: This paper published by the Virtual Funeral Collective and the Global COVID-19 Relief Coalition contains resources and strategies for helping people develop new rituals to honor those who die in the COVID-19 era.
 These resources are designed to help you support your clients, patients, communities, and yourself during this stressful time.